Omarraita/Hand-Face-Interactions-Detection/README.md

 In order to run the notebooks, it is necessary to install the following packages:

-pip install  (for the image transformations)

-pip install  (for SimSiam training)

-pip install   (for the gradcam visualization)
+pip3 install openpifpaf==0.12.14 (For computer vision software, v0.12.14 is necessary)

+pip3 install torch==1.10.0 (Pytorch Version used for training: compatible with pytorch-lightning)

+pip3 install pytorch-lightning  (Practical Pytorch Library that provides built-in modules for training and performance logging)

+pip3 install torch==1.10.0 (Pytorch Version used for training: compatible with pytorch-lightning)

 # Data preparation

 - Clone this repository into your base_folder.
 To run the data augmentation, download and extract Raw_Data containing raw and labelled angiography images from https://drive.switch.ch/index.php/s/367fkbeytfy24d8/authenticate (requires a password).
+-
 We expect the directory structure to be the following:

-base_folder/Raw_Data/
-    Raw/
-    Labelled/
+base_folder/Data/
+    codes/
+    Results/

  - The augmented data that was used to generate the results can be found in https://drive.switch.ch/index.php/s/Rh9UrhnUmVLjsFn (requires a password).
-If loaded manually, the expected     directory for the augmented data is:

- base_folder/Datasets/

-    dataset_patches.npz

-    training_patches_augRed.npz

-    validation_patches_augRed.npz

-    test_patches.npz

 # Models